MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 The following additional methods are covered in this article:

-- Static **new()** method: Beginning in PowerShell 5.0, you can create objects by calling a type's constructor using a static **new()** method.
+- By calling a type's constructor using a static `new()` method
-- [System.Activator](/dotnet/api/system.activator) class: Creates objects given
-  the assembly name and type name.
-- Hash tables: Beginning in PowerShell 3.0, you can create objects from hash tables of property names and property values.
+- By typecasting hash  tables of property names and property values

 ## Determining constructors for a type